Andes chocolate mints: Construction

 Andes are a rectangular, thin chocolate bite.
 The crème de menthe variety consists of three layers: two cocoa-based layers with green mint in the middle.
 The candies are usually wrapped in green foil and imprinted with the company's logo, the word Andes written amidst a drawing of snow-capped peaks.
 The most common Andes mint is 1.5 × 0.75 × 0.25 inches, weighs 4.75 grams, and contains 25 Calories.
-A larger size is also available, measuring 2 × 0.75 × 0.25 inches, weighing 9 grams, and containing 47.5 Calories.